Terms & Conditions for Trade

-7.2 The Customer or the Customer’s representative must be present on Delivery to inspect the Products Ordered and sign for acceptance of the Products on Delivery.
+7.2 The Customer or the Customer’s representative must be present on Delivery to fully inspect the Products Ordered and sign for acceptance of the Products on Delivery.

 8.1 Unless otherwise agreed in writing, payment for the Products Ordered must be made COD on Delivery.

-8.2 Where payment is made with a credit card facility, the merchant fee is at the Customer’s cost.
+8.2 Where payment is made with a valid credit card facility, the merchant fee is at the Customer’s cost.

 8.3 The Seller always reserves the right at any time to require whole or partial payment of the Price by the Customer at any time before delivery.